jmcker/How-Did-I-Just-Do-That/autostart-synergy-core-rpi.md

 ```
 ~/.config/lxsession/LXDE-pi/autostart
 ```
-Apply globally to all users:
+Apply globally to all users (this method has not consistently been working):
 ```
 /etc/xdg/lxsession/LXDE-pi/autostart
 ```

+4. Write the file and reboot to start Synergy.

 Source: http://www.raspberry-projects.com/pi/pi-operating-systems/raspbian/auto-running-programs-gui